-"(d) Notwithstanding subsection (a), in the event 3 the lowest bid for an item of personal property or services to 4 5 be purchased or contracted for is received from a foreign entity, where the county, a municipality, or an 6 7 instrumentality thereof is the awarding authority, the 8 awarding authority may award the contract to a responsible 9 bidder whose bid is no more than 10 percent greater than the 10 foreign entity if the bidder has a place of business within the local preference zone or is a responsible bidder from a 11 12 business within the state that is a woman-owned enterprise, an 13 enterprise of small business, as defined in Section 25-10-3, a 14 minority-owned business enterprise, a veteran-owned business 15 enterprise, or a disadvantaged-owned business enterprise.
-For the purposes of this subsection, foreign entity means a 16 17 business entity that does not have a place of business within 18 the state."
+"(d) Notwithstanding subsection (a), in the event the lowest bid for an item of personal property or services to be purchased or contracted for is received from a foreign entity, where the county, a municipality, or an instrumentality thereof is the awarding authority, the awarding authority may award the contract to a responsible bidder whose bid is no more than 10 percent greater than the foreign entity if the bidder has a place of business within the local preference zone or is a responsible bidder from a business within the state that is a woman-owned enterprise, an enterprise of small business, as defined in Section 25-10-3, a minority-owned business enterprise, a veteran-owned business enterprise, or a disadvantaged-owned business enterprise.
+For the purposes of this subsection, foreign entity means a business entity that does not have a place of business within the state."

 Section 5.
-This act shall become effective October 1, 2021, following its passage and approval by the Governor, or its otherwise becoming law.
+This act shall become effective October 1, 2022, following its passage and approval by the Governor, or its otherwise becoming law.

 1

 2

 3 Senate

-4 5 6 Read for the first time and referred to the Senate committee on Finance and Taxation General Fund 13-FEB-20
+4 5 6 Read for the first time and referred to the Senate committee on Finance and Taxation Education 02-FEB-21

-7 8 9 Reported from Finance and Taxation General Fund as Favorable 20-FEB-20
+7 8 9 Read for the second time and placed on the calendar 1 amendment 0.3-FEB-21

-10 Read for the third time and passed as amended \ldots 0.5-MAR-20
+10 Read for the third time and passed as amended 0.9-FEB-21

-11 12 Yeas 30 Nays 0
+11 12 Yeas 29 Nays 0

-13 14 15 16 17 Patrick Harris, Secretary.
+13 14 15 16 Patrick Harris, Secretary.